 My research focuses on using routine primary care databases to answer important questions about health, health service use and health outcomes and also on health promotion in primary care, particularly through trials.

-The primary care epidemiology work uses large primary care databases eg Clinical Practice Research Database with linkages to mortality, Hospital Episode Statistics and deprivation data for innovative studies including in the areas of diabetes and infections, polypharmacy, learning disability, bereavement and excess mortality during the COVID-19 pandemic.
-Current active grants include: diabetes and infections (incorporating importance of glycaemic control and variability) awarded by NIHR; tuberculosis and non-communicable disease risk, awarded by US National Institute of Health, in collaboration with Emory University, US; and epidemiology of neuromuscular disease awarded by Muscular Dystrophy UK.
+I co-lead the multidisciplinary primary care epidemiology group, which uses large primary care databases eg Clinical Practice Research Database with linkages to mortality, Hospital Episode Statistics and deprivation data for innovative studies including in the areas of diabetes and infections, polypharmacy, learning disability, bereavement and excess mortality during the COVID-19 pandemic.
+Recent grants include: diabetes and infections (incorporating importance of glycaemic control and variability) funded by NIHR; prescribing in pregnancy and effects on mother and baby (funded by NIHR); and tuberculosis and non-communicable disease risk, awarded by US National Institute of Health, in collaboration with Emory University, US.

 Recent Research Grants: